CaptainHippie/Handwriting-extraction/readme.md

 Steps to run:
 1. open terminal inside the directory
+2. install the required packages using '$ pip install -r requirements.txt'
-2. run command '$ python3 app.py'  (on windows, just python)
+3. run streamlit server using command '$ streamlit run server.py'

+This application is now hosted on <a href='https://handwriting-extraction-n4yrkjqzmdryz58gkuimad.streamlit.app/'>Streamlit cloud</a>